The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

 \subsubsection{Optimized Parameters}

-The principal \texttt{pyKLIP} parameters that were optimized for the final GAPlanetS reductions were the \texttt{annuli}, \texttt{movement}, and \texttt{numbasis} (KL mode) parameters. \begin{enumerate} \item The \texttt{pyKLIP} \texttt{annuli} parameter sets the number of concentric, equal width, annular zones, each of which is analyzed separately by KLIP.
-The exact width of these annuli in pixels varies very slightly due to variation in IWA, but ranges between roughly 225 pixels wide for 1 annulus to $\sim$9 pixels wide for 25 annuli. \item The \texttt{pyKLIP} \texttt{movement} parameter controls rotational masking.
-All images where a planet would have rotated by fewer than a given number of pixels between the target image and the reference image(s) are excluded from the reference image set for the target image, thereby limiting self-subtraction.
-Low values of the \texttt{movement} parameter are thus ``aggressive'' values, with very few images excluded from the reference set and more prominent self-subtraction features.
-A single \texttt{movement}value applied in multiple zones across an image is also more aggressive for annuli near the center of the image, where a given number of pixels of rotation about the center translates to a larger angular exclusion criterion.
-When the \texttt{movement} parameter becomes high enough, there are no remaining reference images that meet the exclusion criterion and KLIP reductions are impossible. \item The \texttt{pyKLIP} \texttt{numbasis} parameter determines the number of principal components, or ``KL modes", used to construct the final PSF.
-KL modes are a set of orthogonal basis vectors constructed from the PSF reference library, where the first mode is the vector that describes the most variance, and each subsequent mode describes some additional (smaller) amount of variance in the dataset. \end{enumerate}
+The principal \texttt{pyKLIP} parameters optimized for the final GAPlanetS reductions were the \texttt{annuli}, \texttt{movement}, and \texttt{numbasis} (KL mode) parameters, described briefly below. \begin{enumerate} \item The \texttt{pyKLIP} \texttt{annuli} parameter sets the number of concentric, equal width, annular zones that are analyzed separately by KLIP.
+The exact width of the annuli in pixels varies very slightly among datasets due to variation in IWA, but ranges from roughly 225 pixels wide for 1 annulus to $\sim$9 pixels wide for 25 annuli. \item The \texttt{pyKLIP} \texttt{movement} parameter controls rotational masking.
+All images where a planet would have rotated by fewer than a given number of pixels between the target image and the reference image(s) are excluded when constructing a PSF for the target image, thereby limiting self-subtraction.
+Low values of the \texttt{movement} parameter are thus ``aggressive'' values, with very few images excluded from the reference set and more prominent self-subtraction.
+A single \texttt{movement} value applied in multiple zones across an image is also more aggressive for annuli near the center of the image, where a given number of pixels of rotation about the center translates to a larger angular exclusion criterion.
+When the \texttt{movement} parameter becomes high enough, there are no remaining reference images that meet the exclusion criterion, and KLIP reductions are impossible. \item The \texttt{pyKLIP} \texttt{numbasis} parameter determines the number of principal components, or ``KL modes", used to construct the final PSF.
+KL modes are a set of orthogonal basis vectors constructed from the PSF reference library, where the first mode is the vector that describes the most variance, and each subsequent mode describes some additional (smaller) amount of variance in the dataset.
+Thus, increasing the number of KL modes increases the complexity of the PSF model. \end{enumerate}